-Figure 4: Clustering results for six UCI data sets.
+Fig. 4.
+Clustering results for nine UCI data sets.

-Except the illustrative examples shown in Figure 2, we access the performance of our proposed metric learning method by semi-supervised clustering.
-There may exist other machine learning tasks that can be used to evaluate different metric learning methods.
+There also exist other machine learning tasks that can be used to evaluate different metric learning methods.
 One possible task is content-based image retrieval (CBIR), whose performance depends critically on the distance measure between images.
-We will pursue this direction and explore other applications as well in our future research.
+We will study this and other applications in the future.